 Written and directed by Clive Barker, Nightbreed is a different type of horror movie.
 It features an intricate and fully-fleshed out fantasy world that only visually resembles a living nightmare.
 Behind all the scary and gross creatures and scenes is a tragedy with a lot of emotions.
 It feels like a dark fairy tale blended with familiar horror elements.
 The movie is based on the novella Cabal, released two years earlier.
 Flawed and filled with a lot of underdeveloped ideas, it is barely held together by great visuals and a foreboding atmosphere.
-However, it’s strangely intriguing, right off the bat showing you what you’ve gotten yourself into.
+However, it’s strangely intriguing, right off the bat showing you its wares.

 After directing one of the best horror movies ever released, Hellraiser, Barker seems to bit off more than he could chew.
 This was an incredibly ambitious project with a lot of moving parts and characters.
 A true challenge even for the most experienced directors and let alone newcomers.
 Newcomers with the additional burden of being the authors of the source material.
 A television show based on this movie was announced a couple of years ago and it seems like it’s finally going to be released sometime in 2022.
 This format is a much better medium for such a complex world and story, so keep an eye on it.